Jesus heals retired manager’s eczema

-Finally, after being a Christian for 22 years, I was able to release everything to Him through the cleansing prayer and experience an intimacy with God like never before.
-I remember feeling light in spirit for the first time in my life as I left after the cleansing prayer.
+Finally, after being a Christian for 22 years, I was able to release everything to Him through the renewal prayer and experience an intimacy with God like never before.
+I remember feeling light in spirit for the first time in my life as I left after the renewal prayer.

 That night, I wrote down three areas that I surrendered to the Holy Spirit for transformation.

 - My mind – To be renewed by His Spirit (Romans 12:2)

 - My tongue – To speak truth in love and be affirming (Ephesians 4:15)

 - My heart – To have a heart of flesh and not of stone (Ezekiel 36:26)

 I also resolved to give up control and my obsession with performance; to listen more and talk less; to slow down and be still; be mindful of my thoughts and actions; and to be joyful, childlike and pure.

 The next morning, I suddenly woke up at 6am, feeling surprisingly refreshed, joyful and filled with gratitude.
 My senses seemed to be super-alert.
 I invited the Holy Spirit to fill my heart with His joy and lightness and to eradicate any tendency for control, performance or pride.
 I prayed to hear His soft whisper and He answered!
 All of a sudden, it felt like a light bulb went on in my head.